 How do I know which tasks matter most to God?

-Begin with love as the filter: what best serves God and neighbor today?
+Filter your tasks through love: what best serves God and neighbor today?
 Consider your current responsibilities, promises, and season of life.
 Scripture speaks of faithfulness in the small things, integrity, and care for people.
-When two good options compete, ask which aligns with your core calling and which only appears urgent.
+When two good options compete, ask which one aligns with your calling and which is simply urgent.
 Pray, choose, and proceed gently.

 What if my job feels monotonous or unseen?